lz2hpc/openair/readme.md

 #### Legend

 Imagine that you are flight control tower :)

+One needs some hardware devices, installed and configured software and access to the infrastructure.

-So here are the steps for this:
+So here are the steps:

 [Haardware Prerequisites](https://github.com/lz2hpc/iot-pi-flights/blob/master/hardware.md)